Help Build Campaign Nonviolence by Hosting a CNV Workshop in Your Area

 When we launched Campaign Nonviolence, we led four CNV workshops in Chicago, Ill., Cambridge, Mass., Oakland, Calif., and Pasadena, Calif.
 These skill-building events played a pivotal role in helping to organize the nationwide mobilization last September.

-This year, we hope to see more CNV workshops as we build toward the third annual Campaign Nonviolence Week – September 18-25 – when we will join with people everywhere “marching for the world, engaging with others, and transforming our lives.”
+This year, we hope to see more CNV workshops as we build toward the fourth annual Campaign Nonviolence Week – September 16-24– when we will join with people everywhere “marching for the world, engaging with others, and transforming our lives.”

 Members of the CNV training team are available to lead CNV workshops in your area.
 We are also planning to organize a CNV Training for Trainers (in person and/or online).
 Let us know below if you would like to be trained to lead a CNV skill-building workshop in your area!